JKHeadley/ServiceBuilderTest_complete/README.md

-# ServiceBuilderTest
+# ServiceBuilderTest (complete)
-A test/example project for the Entity Framework ServiceBuilder tool: https://github.com/JKHeadley/ServiceBuilder

-The ServiceBuilderTest model represents an application privileges framework in which users, groups, and organizations can be assigned privileges specific to individual applications.
+The resulting ServiceBuilderTest project after ServiceBuilder installation. https://github.com/JKHeadley/ServiceBuilderTest

 # Instructions:
-- Build the 'ServiceBuilderTest.Model' project
+- Build the solution
 - run `Enable-Migrations` in the Package Manage Console (PMC)
 - run `Add-Migration init` in the PMC
 - run `Update-Database` in the PMC
-- Follow the instructions to install the ServiceBuilder: [https://github.com/JKHeadley/ServiceBuilder]
 - Right click the "ServiceBuilderTest.Service" project and select "Debug->Start New Instance"
 - Once the service is running, stop the debugger in VS
 - In the "ServiceTests" project, right click "Service References" and select "Add Service Reference..."
-- Click "Discover", select the service you just started, and click "OK"
+- Click "Discover", select the service you just started, make sure its named "ServiceReference1" and click "OK"
 - In VS, click "Test->Run->All Tests"
 - If the test succeeds, then everything is working, congrats!